 10 | The thread - through your life

 Getting to know Jesus is a true journey of discovery.
 Many Christians will say that this journey will never be finished.
 He has so many sides to him and he shows so much of God.
 His ideas were revolutionary not only then, but certainly now as well.
 He is a great inspiration to many.
 Christians believe that God loves everyone, including you.
 They believe that Jesus did not come just for "the happy few," but that God sees all people as his children.
 He wants nothing more than to be part of the lives of his children.
 To be the thread of your life.
 Not to tell you how to live, but to stand beside you.
 He desires to help in difficult times, to give wise counsel, to give courage to go on and sometimes to correct you when you fly off the handle.

 Can you make sense of it all?

 Jesus may be a common thread throughout the Bible, the calendar and art, but was that his purpose?
 To become famous?
 To be immortalized in a painting or book?
 None of this existed when he walked the earth.
 He never read the New Testament!
-He may have been a great source of inspiration and a thread running through history - but his focus was, is and will always be the human being.
+Although he may have been a great source of inspiration and a thread running through history, his focus was, is and will always be the human being.
 He wants to get to know you and I personally.
-Even if you can't make sense of it yet - Jesus wants to be the thread that runs through your life.
+Even if you can't make sense of it yet, Jesus wants to be the thread that runs through your life.
 Do you want to make a start?